justuseapen/socialite/README.md

 Up Next
 =======

-# Project Progress Bar
-- On bufferTweets
-	- Show progress bar
-		- On tweet_buffered:
-			- update the progress bar

 # Test Suite Project

 ## Feature Tests
-1. User registers with email and password []
+1. User registers with email and password [✓]
 2. User connects new account to buffer []
 3. User adds buffer profiles to Socialite []
 4. User creates a list []